SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring

 \subsection{Implementation}

-Our model is based on the Qwen2.5-VL-Instruct-3B backbone.
+Our model is based on the Qwen2.5-VL-Instruct-3B and Qwen2.5-VL-Instruct-7B backbone.
 We perform direct RL training using the framework introduced in ~\cite{zhao2025swift} without any cold start.
-The training approach adopts the well-known GRPO-zero~\cite{shao2024deepseekmath} method, with the reward function aligned with that of Section~\ref{sec:satori}.
+The training approach adopts the GRPO-zero~\cite{shao2024deepseekmath} method, with the reward function aligned with that of Section~\ref{sec:satori}.
 For training data, we use the lightweight VQA-Verify dataset proposed earlier in Section~\ref{sec:vqa-verify}.
 The model uses a configuration of $256\times28\times28$ as the min pixel setting and $512\times28\times28$ as the max pixel setting.
-The evaluation is conducted under the same settings.
-We set GRPO-3B as the baseline, which uses the same dataset but does not incorporate BBox or Caption rewards.
-Its reasoning format follows the original R1-like free-form reasoning, namely, "think first, then answer."
 More implementation details could be found in Appendix~\ref{appendix:implementation}.